 - Lost his majority in Parliament;

-- Failed to prevent lawmakers from passing a Brexit extension law;
+- Failed to prevent lawmakers from passing a Brexit extension;

 - Expelled 21 parliamentarians from his Conservative Party, including ten former cabinet ministers, two former chancellors and one former deputy prime minister; and

-- Driven his own brother, Jo Johnson, and former home secretary Amber Rudd to resign.
+- Driven his own brother, Jo Johnson, and the former home secretary, Amber Rudd, to resign.

-A more effective opposition leader would have taken advantage of Johnson’s record of self-destruction and united Parliament and the country against the prime minister.
+A more effective opposition leader would have taken advantage of Johnson’s self-destruction and united Parliament and the country against the prime minister.